elon00/pq-rdl-blockchain/README.md

 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Abelian.
+This section contains general instructions for debugging failed installs or problems encountered with PQ-RDL Blockchain.
 First ensure you are running the latest version built from the GitLab repo.

 ### Obtaining stack traces and core dumps on Unix systems